shailen/shailen.github.com/source/_posts/2012-11-12-why-use-dart.markdown

 excited by the emergence of Dart as a structured web programming language for building applications for the modern web.

 I am mostly a Ruby and Python hacker.
 I have spent the last few years doing web programming and this means that I have spent a lot of time writing Javascript.
-I **_really_** like coding in Javascript: I like its (mostly) coherent OO/functional hybrid syntax
-, I find it expressive and I like to make use of its rich and rapidly evolving ecosystem of frameworks and libraries.
+I _really_ like coding in Javascript: I like its (mostly) coherent OO/functional hybrid syntax, I find it expressive and I like to make use of its rich and rapidly evolving ecosystem of frameworks and libraries.

 Javascript started off as small language for animating mostly static web pages.
-As the web has evolved, Javascript code-bases have become larger (my last project, a Rails 3 app using Backbone, had more Javscript than
+As the web has evolved, Javascript code-bases have become larger (my last project, a Rails 3 app using Backbone, had more Javascript than
 Ruby code in it).
-Large codebases require careful use of code reuse and organization; through the use of 'classes' and inheritance, the module and sandbox design patterns, popular MVC frameworks like Backbone and Angular, Javascript developers have sought to bring more structure to their code.
+Large codebases require careful use of code reuse and organization if they are to scale; through the use of 'classes' and inheritance, the module and sandbox design patterns, popular MVC frameworks like Backbone and Angular, Javascript developers have sought to bring more structure to their code.